Olivier Dubuquoy: Red mud

 In 2016 with Laetitia Moreau, he co-directed a documentary – Zone rouge – histoire d’une désinformation toxique – dealing with the disinformation strategies and techniques developed by alumina industrialists to downplay their pollution.

-In 2017, Zone rouge was awarded an honourable mention from the jury at the Festival international du grand reportage d’actualité et du documentaire de société (FIGRA). and also at the Mémoires de la mer Festival.

-In February 2019, red mud waste originating from the Alteo plant in Gardanne, Bouches-du-Rhône, was dumped outside the French Ministry of Ecology by ZEA.
+In February 2019, red mud waste originating from the Alteo plant in Gardanne (Bouches-du-Rhône) was symbolically deposited outside the French Ministry of Ecology as a form of protest.